Responsible Tendering

 By just about any measure, the contract security industry has improved in recent decades.
 Private security officers tend to be more professional and better trained.
 Security firms typically possess greater expertise.
 Relationships between clients and providers more often resemble the “partnership” that is a precursor to security excellence.
-Still, cost concerns are sometimes allowed to hijack the tendering process, with troublesome—and sometimes tragic—results.
-Building trust through reliability and transparency is at the heart of our mission.
-We strive to consistently deliver exceptional quality and value to our stakeholders.
+Still, price is sometimes allowed to hijack the tendering process, with troublesome—and sometimes tragic—results.
+Building trust through reliability, transparency, data, and facts is at the heart of our mission.
+We strive to consistently deliver exceptional quality and value to all stakeholders.

 From available data, it is evident that most organizations relying on contract security officers—both private and governmental—are pleased with the direction in quality.
 Research shows that a majority sees improvement in the approach of contract security firms to entice clients on quality and service; to sell expertise, and not simply rent out bodies.